DataExplorerSB/Java/Java_Fundamental.md

 # Java Fundamental
- > Java is a strongly typed object oriented programming language When there is class, creating instance is compulsory.
+ > 1. Java is a strongly typed object oriented programming language.
+2. When there is a class, creating instance is compulsory.
+3.  int, class have some pre-defined meaning in Java
-When saving a programm, class name of main method will be the file name JVM constructs class int, class have some pre-defined meaning in Java dot means go inside main method is the starting point of an application JVM will execute the program
+4. When saving a programm, class name of main method will be the file name
+5. JVM constructs class
+6. main method is the starting point of an application
+7. JVM will execute the program
-Object creation is known as Instantiation instance variable vs. local variable
+8. Object creation is known as "Instantiation".
 # What is instance variable?
 - Instance variables are directly declared inside a class.
 - Instance variable memory is allocated on the heap area with object creation.
 - Instance variable memory is de-allocated by the garbage collector when the object becomes unreachable.
 - The scope of instance variables can be used anywhere within the class.
 - Default values for instance variables will be initialized if not given.
+E.g. Default value of int, char, String
+#
+- Local variables are directly declared inside method/block/loop within a class
+- Memory is allocated inside static area.
+Memory is de allocated when stackframe of that method/block is cleared after completing its task.
+- The scope of local variables are limited to method/block/loop when it is declared.
+- There is no default value for local variable

 ~~~
 /*
 Difference between instance variable and local variable